Qwynn/ExpandedWoodworkingVG/README.md

 - Realistic wood colours!

 ## Compatibility
-Expanded Woodworking overwrites the following vanilla and Vegetable Garden definitions and will conflict with any other mods which also edits these:
+Expanded Woodworking for Vegetable Garden overwrites the following vanilla and Vegetable Garden definitions and will conflict with any other mods which also edits these:

 - Trees
 - Wood